SAP-samples/iq-to-hdl-migration/README.md

 - migration_config.json: Configuration options file to provide the options required to run the migration utility.

-- premigration_config.json: Configuration options file to provide the options required to run the pre-migration utility.
+- premigration_config.json: Configuration options file to provide the options required to run the premigration utility.

-2. **PreMigration Folder**
+2. **Pre_Migration Folder**

 It will have following files:

-- PreMigration_README.md: README file for the Premigration utility.
+- PreMigration_README.md: README file for the premigration utility.
 Please refer to the SAP HANA Cloud, Data Lake Migration Guide of assistance on running the utility.

 - pre_migration.py: Used by the premigration utility to identify different login policy-related options that are not supported in data lake Relational Engine.